 Why UNESCO World Heritage

-1-Because there is a double universal message to be transmitted to the humanity at Rochechouart.
-One is contained in the natural material constituting the heritage itself.
+1-Because there is a double universal message to be transmitted to the humanity at Rochechouart: One is contained in the natural material constituting the heritage itself.
 It tackles the fundamental questions of the Humanity about “origins” including our origin.
 The other is contained in the humanity itself, in the “exemplary” way WE will take (while combining skills and means) for extracting then disseminating, sharing the richness contained in the material, and for making it profitable to the largest number.
 This is a message of wisdom, peace, fraternity, humility and a message of respect for Nature, and for us.

-One very unique characteristic of this natural heritage is the content.
-It is not VISIBLE to the eye.
-There is no crater visible any longer (the same applies at Vredeford dome, the only terrestrial impact registered on the UNESCO world heritage list).
-Yet it is complete and the erosion gives a unique 3D access to the deposits within the crater and down to the crater floor below.
+6- One very unique characteristic of the impact site compared to other terrestrial impact is it situation and its accessibility.
+The deposit in the crater is locally complete and the erosion gives a unique 3D access through the deposit and down to the crater floor below.
 This situation is exceptional within the small population (about 40) of large impact crater preserved on Earth (larger than 20 km in diameter).
 Such a position is precisely needed by the scientists for ground truth data mining impact mechanisms and the potential hydrothermal cell that can modify all our views on origin of Life.

-4-If Rochechouart the impact is not “sexy” as can be smaller impact craters on Earth such as Meteor-Crater in Arizona, or Talemzane in Algeria, the site bears extraordinary, impact related beauties, such as world class gallo-roman artifacts, medieval castles, churches and monuments, all made in impactites.
+8- The site bears extraordinary, impact related beauties, such as world class gallo-roman artifacts, medieval castles, churches and monuments, all made in impactites.

-5-Other good reasons will be added
+9-Other good reasons will be added.

 The negative points will have to be listed too…

 The site is at the level or our hope, as already demonstrated by the size and quality of the CIRIR scientific team and program.
 Will we be?
 That is all the beauty of the exercise that we propose to tackle collectively and that we propose for support by the UNESCO.